 Battlefield 5 is entering the world of battle royale with its own BR called Firestorm.
-The Battlefield 5 Firestorm release date will be in Spring, which could be this month.
+The Battlefield 5 Firestorm release date is March 25th.
 See the details of this new game mode below…

 EA DICE have been frequently releasing new content as of late and their attempt at a battle royale game mode could transform the franchise altogether.
 Battlefield 5 Firestorm has a slightly different concept to current BR’s, but this could attract a lot of players.